ice-bergtech/kr8/docs/cmd/kr8_get.md

 ### Options

 ```
-      --clusterparams string   provide cluster params as single file - can be combined with --cluster to override cluster
+  -p, --clusterparams string   provide cluster params as single file - can be combined with --cluster to override cluster
   -h, --help                   help for get
 ```